Briche History, Family Crest & Coats of Arms

 Early History of the Briche family

-Another 145 words (10 lines of text) covering the years 150 and 1500 are included under the topic Early Briche History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Briche research.
+Another 73 words (5 lines of text) covering the years 150 and 1500 are included under the topic Early Briche History in all our PDF Extended History products and printed products wherever possible.

 Briche Spelling Variations